Phone numbers

 • Being active in community meetings, where you’ll get to voice your own opinions

-• Outpatient and day care – For less severe cases of EUPD, you may be referred for outpatient or day care treatment.
-(It may also be that you’ve already completed an inpatient programme and just need ongoing support.)
+For less severe cases of EUPD, you may be referred for outpatient or day care treatment.
+It may also be that you’ve already completed an inpatient programme and just need ongoing support.

 This is a flexible option which lets you fit hourly or day-long therapy sessions around your other commitments, while maintaining the environment of support.
 If you’ve been in a residential facility, this allows you to continue therapy and work on any sources of discomfort in daily life as you return to your normal routine, so it’s an ideal step-down treatment option.

-Treatment for EUPD shares many similarities with complex post-traumatic stress disorder (or cPTSD).
-Therapies commonly used for treating EUPD include:
+Treatment for EUPD shares many similarities with complex post-traumatic stress disorder (or CPTSD).
+Therapies and treatment commonly used for EUPD include:

-• Dialectical behaviour therapy (DBT) – this talking therapy helps you to address the emotional challenges around EUPD.
-It focuses on the most crucial elements of BPD, which are its tendency to make you emotionally vulnerable and the idea that you may have had your emotions dismissed in the past.
+This talking therapy helps you to address the emotional challenges around EUPD.
+It focuses on the most crucial elements of EUPD, which are its tendency to make you emotionally vulnerable and the idea that you may have had your emotions dismissed in the past.

 DBT will teach you skills to accept your feelings as being valid, while also allowing you to challenge them and substitute negative thought patterns for positive ones.
-Experiencing the intense emotions of EUPD can be made more distressing if you’ve been taught that you’re wrong for having them.
+The intense emotions of EUPD can be even more distressing if you’ve been taught that you’re wrong for having them.

-The reason this is effective for treating EUPD is that it can give you a greater understanding of why you may carry out impulsive behaviours (especially self-harming), allowing you to think through what is driving these actions before you act on your impulses.
+The reason this is effective for treating EUPD is that it can give you a greater understanding of why you may carry out impulsive behaviours (especially self-harming), allowing you to think through what's driving these actions before you act on your impulses.

-Medication may also be prescribed alongside therapeutic treatment, to help stabilise moods or lessen the impact of co-occurring mental health conditions.
-The requirement for this will be determined during your initial assessment.
+Medication may also be prescribed alongside therapeutic treatment, to help stabilise your mood or lessen the impact of co-occurring mental health conditions.
+This will be determined during your initial assessment.